burcakyildirim/burcakyildirim/README.md

 *   🌍  I'm living in Ankara.
 *   ✉️  You can contact me at [brckyldrm@gmail.com](mailto:brckyldrm@gmail.com )
 *   🤝  I'm open to collaborating on projects.
-*   ⚡  I'm a huge fan of Star Wars.
 *   👨🏽‍💻 I’m currently learning new fields and improving my existing skills through online platforms.
       + Spring Security,
       + JUnit Test,